amitsarkar007/XKCDTok/README.md

    - Scroll down to load more comics
    - Each comic shows its number, title, and publication date
    - Images automatically scale to fit your screen
+   - Click the About button to learn more about the project

 ## Technical Details